George Mason University School of Law, J.D., 1988

 Arlington Street People’s Network (Volunteer)

 Beyond the Suit

-Jennifer is the mother of two teenagers, two cats and one crazy dog.
+Jennifer is the mother of two young adults, two cats and one crazy dog.
 When not in the courtroom litigating, she enjoys working out and gardening.
 She also aspires to improve her struggling golf game (see photo above).